Diamond Jubilee of Elizabeth II: Permanent tributes

 The Royal Mint issued a number of coins including an official £5 coin, a 5oz coin and a kilo coin.
 A five-pound sterling silver coin was issued by the Government of Gibraltar to mark the occasion.

 In October 2012 it was announced that the Queen would bestow the honorary title of Regius Professorship to up to six university chairs in the United Kingdom, to recognise "excellence in teaching and research"; the number was chosen to represent the decades of the Queen's reign.
 The full list was announced on 29 January 2013 and comprised twelve new chairs, in recognition of the "exceptionally high quality" of the departments considered.

 Kew Gardens announced that the Main Gate, the entrance to the gardens from Kew Green, was to be renamed Elizabeth Gate in honour of the Queen.
 Princess Alexandra attended the naming ceremony on 21 October 2012.

 On 18 December 2012, the British Foreign Office announced that a portion of the British Antarctic Territory was to be named Queen Elizabeth Land in honour of Her Majesty in her diamond jubilee year.

 A seemingly less permanent tribute that gained widespread popularity was a work provided by street artist Banksy.
 His "Slave Labour" stencil on a north London wall offered pointed criticism of the jubilee celebrations and the conditions that support British nationalism.
 The mural's removal and subsequent attempted sale at auction in February 2013 sparked international controversy, highlighting the piece's worth to local and regional residents.
 Its title, perhaps coincidentally, conjured another contentious part of the celebrations where unemployed workers, bussed into London on an allegedly unpaid trial to staff security for the event, were made to work under what some described as "appalling" conditions.

+In 2013, a bust of the Queen was installed in the Bexleyheath Clock Tower to commemorate the Diamond Jubilee of Queen Elizabeth II.
+The clock tower was originally built in 1912 to commemorate the coronation of George V.